sheacurran311/Fandomly/DEVELOPMENT_PRIORITIES.md

 ### **Security Requirements:**
 - Never trust client-provided data
 - Always validate input with Zod schemas
-- Implement proper JWT verification
+- Do not implement custom JWT verification; rely on Dynamic auth and `x-dynamic-user-id`
 - Use RBAC middleware on all protected routes
 - Implement tenant isolation for all queries